-In all circumstances, the financial institution should adopt a risk based approach to satisfy itself that the documents received adequately verify that the customer is who they say they are and that the financial institution is comfortable with the authenticity of these documents.
+In all circumstances, the financial institution should adopt a risk-based approach to ensure that the documents received are adequately verified and that the customer's identity is confirmed such that the financial institution is comfortable with the authenticity of these documents.
 The financial institution could check the type of file and ensure it is tamper resistant, it could check the email address it is being received from to ensure it seems legitimate and relates to the customer sending in the documentation, if the document has been certified that it is a suitable certifier etc.

 Where the financial institution is unsure of the authenticity of the documents based on electronic means of collection, or that the documents actually relate to the customer, a cumulative approach should be taken and additional measures or checks undertaken to gain comfort.
-If still unsatisfied with the verification of identity or address the business relationship must proceed no further, the financial institution must terminate the business relationship and consideration be given to making an internal disclosure.
+If still unsatisfied with the verification of identity or address, the business relationship must proceed no further, and the financial institution must terminate the business relationship and consider making an internal disclosure.